onox/wayland-ada/README.md

 }
 ```
 # The TODO list
- - Maximize the number subprograms in the thick Ada binding that is available
-   in the thin Ada binding.
  - Investigate the best way to expose events in the thick Ada binding.
  - Add xdg_shell support (which obsoletes wl_shell)
  - Add EGL support